 Another drawback is that March is the park’s transition from winter to spring.
 The two accommodations within the park that are open during the winter close at the beginning of March.
 However, lodging in Gardiner, West Yellowstone, and Cody is open year-round.
 The same is true for snowshoe and ski rentals—the operations in the park stop renting at the beginning of the month, but companies in West Yellowstone and Gardiner continue to rent gear through March.
-In addition, even if you can get rentals for snowshoes, cross-country skis or over snow vehicles like snowmobiles, many of the roads close to winter traffic in preparation for the summer opening.
-Mammoth Hot Springs to Norris closes to over the snow traffic March 5 and Norris to Madison and Norris to Canyon Village close two days later on March 7.
+In addition, even if you can get rentals for snowshoes, cross-country skis, or over-snow vehicles like snowmobiles, many of the roads are close to winter traffic in preparation for the summer opening.
+Mammoth Hot Springs to Norris closes to over the snow traffic on March 5 and Norris to Madison and Norris to Canyon Village close two days later on March 7.
 The road between Canyon Village to Fishing Bridge closes on March 12 and the remaining groomed roads close on March 15.
-This leaves much of the park entirely inaccessible to visitors, without being able to drive there in private vehicles yet or being able to access it with over snow vehicles or on tours.
-Visitors during the second half of the month will have Lamar Valley and the surrounding area as the only place in the park that you can explore without a long and dangerous cross country ski trip in the backcountry.
-While this area is well worth a visit due to its abundant wildlife and sheer beauty, many of the famous sites such as Old Faithful, Grand Prismatic Spring, the Grand Canyon of Yellowstone, and many others are inaccessible during this time.
+This leaves much of the park entirely inaccessible to visitors.
+Visitors during the second half of the month leave Lamar Valley and the surrounding area as the only places in the park to explore without a long and dangerous cross-country ski trip in the backcountry.
+While this area is well worth a visit due to its abundant wildlife and sheer beauty, many of the famous sites such as Old Faithful, Grand Prismatic Spring, and the Grand Canyon of Yellowstone are inaccessible during this time.

 things to do In March

 If the weather prevents you from being outside or the more active winter sports aren’t your thing, there are many museums and visitor centers in the Park that provide interpretive information about the area and often have films and exhibit that visitors can learn from.
-There are also plenty of eateries and options for entertainment outside the northern entrance of the park in Gardiner where are you can even try out bison burgers.
+There are also plenty of eateries and options for entertainment outside the northern entrance of the park in Gardiner where guests can try bison burgers.

 THings to see in march

 March is beautiful in Yellowstone.
 With the abundance of snow and the abundance of wildlife, everything in the park has a different feel than in summer and is well worth pictures.
 But the park’s transition from winter to spring can make some of these sites inaccessible completely during certain parts of the month.
-Below is a list of some of the must-sea sites in Yellowstone in March along with an indication of whether you can access to them after the March 15 road closures and whether getting to these places requires over snow vehicles before March 15.
-This list is by no means exhausted, so make sure to do your own research about what piques your interest in the park.
+Below is a list of some of the must-see sites in Yellowstone in March along with an indication of whether you can access them after the March 15 road closures.
+This list is not exhaustive, so check out our list to see what piques your interest.

 Lamar Valley: More out of the way than the famous Hayden Valley, the Lamar Valley is just as good for wildlife viewing, especially in the winter.
 Herds of bison and elk gather here in March for the lower elevation and the abundance of food and wolves can also be seen here at dawn and dusk.
 This is one of the best places for wildlife viewing in the park, so you won’t want to miss it.
 Accessible throughout winter by car